NicholasAllair/CyberThreatMap/VM2_Map_&_Mongo/README.md

     With the database initailized, the server can run quries in order to update the map.

-    Import the Sample Data from SampleData.csv
+    Import the Sample Data from SampleData.csv in order to have existing data for the panels

 Start server using: node server.js